-Year ended 31 July 2023 Year ended 31 July 2022
+Year ended 31 July 2024 Year ended 31 July 2023

 £ £

-Basic salary 200,200 192,500
+Basic salary 206,206 200,200

-Discretionary payment 4,004 500
+Discretionary payment - 4,004

-Private Health Insurance 1,024 657
+Private Health Insurance 964 1,024

-Non- taxable benefits:

-Relocation Costs - 10,595

-Sub-total excluding pension contributions 205,228 204,252
+Sub-total excluding pension contributions 207,170 205,228

-Pension contributions 48,355 45,584
+Pension contributions 52,266 48,355

-Total emoluments 253,583 249,836
+Total emoluments 259,436 253,583

-The University recognises the need for highly talented, competent, committed and motivated employees, to deliver its Strategy 2022-27.
-The University must reward and recognise employees competitively, appropriately and fairly.
+To deliver its Strategy and Operational Plan, the University recognises the need for highly talented, competent, committed and motivated individuals.
+The University rewards and recognises employees competitively, appropriately and fairly.
 The University's Remuneration Framework has the following principles:

-- 1 Remuneration must be competitive and take account of the commercial pressures of the HE marketplace through relevant benchmarking, where required and necessary, using University and Colleges Employers' Association (UCEA) data. - 2 Remuneration will be determined fairly and objectively with due consideration of remuneration throughout the University; - Remuneration will be linked to the imperatives of the Strategic Plan, including rewarding employees who demonstrate enterprise and add strategic value to the organisation; - 4 Remuneration is viewed as a total remuneration package comprising pay and non-pay benefits: - Remuneration decisions for senior post holders will be commensurate with the individual's role and level of performance as delivered against their individual annual objectives.
+- 1 Remuneration is competitive and takes account of the commercial pressures of the HE marketplace through relevant benchmarking using University and Colleges Employers' Association (UCEA) data.
+Benchmarking against the HE sector takes into account the salaries paid in HEIs of a similar size to the University and similar specialist institutions. - 2 Remuneration is determined fairly and objectively with due consideration of remuneration throughout the University; - Remuneration is linked to the imperatives of the University's Strategy and Operational Plan, including rewarding employees who demonstrate enterprise and add strategic value to the organisation; - 4 Remuneration is viewed as a total remuneration package comprising pay and non-pay benefits: - Remuneration decisions for senior post holders will be commensurate with the individual's role and level of performance as delivered against their individual annual objectives.

-The salary and benefits of senior post holders are determined by taking into account their individual performance against objectives for the relevant review year, any changes in job responsibilities, internal equity and external benchmarking of compensation.
 Benchmarking data from the annual UCEA Senior Salary Survey are utilised to inform the salary decisions of senior post holders alongside comparison data from the Committee for University Chairs (CUC) for similar specialist universities.
 Other benchmarking information for comparable roles outside the higher education sector will be considered as deemed appropriate by the Chair of the Remuneration Committee.
-The information provided to the Remuneration Committee on an annual basis makes clear, for each senior post holder, what the current salary against benchmark is and the reasons for any difference.
-Such reasons will include length of service and annual and cumulative performance.

-The basic salary for the Vice-Chancellor for 2022/23 was approved by the Remuneration Committee of the Governing Body in July 2022.
-The Vice-Chancellor was awarded a 4% increase in his basic salary.
+The basic salary for the Vice-Chancellor for 2023/24 was approved by the Remuneration Committee of the Governing Body in June 2023.
+The Vice-Chancellor was awarded a 3% increase in his basic salary.
 This decision was based on the principles above and was informed by organisational and individual performance against objectives for the preceding 12 months, as provided by the Chair of Council.
+The Vice-Chancellor was also awarded a 2% non-consolidated bonus in recognition of this performance in the 2022/23 financial year - this amount was accrued in the 2022/23 financial year and paid to him as a lump sum in August 2023.